beNative/arduino/README.md

 `JoyStickShield-To-LEGO-PowerFunctions.ino` uses the popular Joystick Arduino Shield in combination with some inexpensive NRF40 transceivers to make a better wireless control than the default IR way.
 It supports fully proportional control on two channels.

 ##AD9850 Frequency Generator
-The `AD9850-Frequency-Generator.ino` sketch interfaces with the AD9850 function generator board to make a simple yet powerfull function generator.
+The `AD9850-Frequency-Generator.ino` sketch interfaces with the AD9850 DDS 125MHz synthesizer board to make a simple yet powerful home made function generator.
+**Requirements:**
+- AD9850 DDS 125MHz synthesizer board.
+- 16x2 LCD display with I2C driver.
+- Arduino Pro Mini.
+- Rotary encoder.
+- A fancy enclosure.
+- Battery.